belvip/hands-onjava/Binary Search Tree/README.md

 This project reinforced core concepts of Java, Spring, and binary tree traversal while fostering good software design practices.

+## Additional Information

-- In Java, an **interface** is a reference type similar to a class, used to specify a set of abstract methods that a class can implement.
+In Java, an **interface** is a reference type similar to a class, used to specify a set of abstract methods that a class can implement.
 It defines a contract or a blueprint for classes, outlining behaviors that classes are expected to implement, without providing the implementation itself.